boldreports/bold-reports-docker/docs/how-to-deploy-bold-reports-and-configure-startup-manually.md

    ```
    ![docker-compose-up](./images/docker-compose-up.png)
    > **Note:** The docker volumes boldreports_data persists data of Bold Reports.
 [Learn more about docker volumes](https://docs.docker.com/storage/volumes/)
 4. After running the command, access the Bold Reports App by entering `APP_URL` in a browser.
-At this point, Bold Reports should be running in `<app_url>:8085` (as appropriate)
+At this point, Bold Reports should be running in `<app_url>` (as appropriate)

    ![docker-startup](../docs/images/docker-startup.png)
-   > **Note:** The BoldReports site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes for the first load.
+   > **Note:** The BoldReports site is not immediately available on port 80 because the containers are still being initialized and may take a couple of minutes for the first load.

 ### Application Startup